Hi-Van/Not-Picky/my-app/README.md

 # Description

-This web app is built using ReactJS, amCharts 4 Library, and material UI.
-The purpose of this web app is to create a word cloud from the text inputted from the user.
+This web app is built using ReactJS, Material UI, Google Geocode API, Google Maps API, and Google Places API.
+This web app takes in the user's input and current location to search nearby restaurants that match the query request.

 # Installation and Usage

+To use !Picky, click the ```genre``` and ```take out``` buttons to indicate your preferred genre and optional take out.
+Then, scroll down to the ```Go!``` button and click to submit a request.

 The portfolio application requires [Node.js](https://nodejs.org/) to run locally.